emberjs/rfcs/text/0671-modernize-built-in-components-1.md

 import Checkbox from '@ember/component/checkbox';
 //                   ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 // Using Ember.Checkbox or importing from '@ember/component/checkbox' has been
-// deprecated, install the `ember-legacy-built-in-components` addon and use
+// deprecated, install the `@ember/legacy-built-in-components` addon and use
-// `import { Checkbox } from 'ember-legacy-built-in-components';` instead.
+// `import { Checkbox } from '@ember/legacy-built-in-components';` instead.

 export class MyCheckbox extends Checkbox {
   // ...